yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 5. instantiate a `PainterBase` subtype from `PainterType`
 6. feed selected data into the painter

-This is the preferred extension point for new display/reporting flows that consume stored analysis results.

 ### 8.3 `result_dump`

-This command is structurally similar to `potential_display`, but its dispatch point is export mode rather than painter strategy.
+`result_dump` is structurally similar to `potential_display`, but its dispatch point is export mode rather than painter strategy.

 Its workflow is: